7frank/ai-ui-playground/tools/video-gen/README.md

 ### https://huggingface.co/spaces/jhtonyKoo/music_mixing_style_transfer

-> Tested this with a few sample but to no degre viable for current use case we envisioned
+> Tested this with a few sample but to no degree viable for current use case we envisioned